Currently we are working hard to design the most suitable route for you. As soon as we have confirmed locations, we will update this page immediately.

 Day 5: Brixen (IT) - Innsbruck (AT)

-At least for Track 1 this is the queen's stage of the tour.
-We will immediately start to climb the mountains after leaving the camp, approx. 700 m of height must be conquered to the Brenner pass.
+This is the queen's stage of the tour for Track 1.
+We will immediately start to climb the mountains after leaving the camp, approx. 800 m of climb must be conquered to the Brenner pass.
+We have to cycle on busy roads for the first 10 km, afterward we will switch to the Eisack cycle path.
 In Sterzing there is a last chance to refresh yourself before you tackle the last part of the climb.
-After the Brenner there is a very long descent down to the Inn valley and to our destination Innsbruck.
+After the nutrition point at the Brenner there is a very long descent down to the Inn valley and to our destination in Innsbruck.
+Be careful of some very difficult and steep parts of the descent, especially on the last part of the day from km 80 to Innsbruck!!

 Day 6: Innsbruck (AT) - Bad Aibling (D)

-We will follow the river Inn downstream on that day.
-To our left and right the Alps rise high while we cycle on the Inn cycling path, always close to the river.
-Behind Kufstein we cross the border to Germany and head to our destination in Bad Aibling.
+Today there is no dedicated track 2, all cyclists will follow the same route downstream the river Inn.
+Although we will descent in general, there are some smaller hills inbetween and it is a very long day with about 130 km.
+To our left and right the Alps rise high while we cycle most of the time on the Inn cycling path, always close to the river.
+The city of Kufstein might be a good spot for a lunch break.
+Later on we cross the German border and have to climb one challenging hill before returning to the valley and head to our destination in Bad Aibling.

 Day 7: Bad Aibling (D) - Munich (D)